Hamiltonian learning via quantum Zeno effect: Preliminaries

 We begin by stating the learning problem addressed in this work.
 Our goal is to estimate the coefficients of a quantum many-body Hamiltonian, given access to time-evolution unitaries generated by it.
 More precisely, we assume that the Hamiltonian can be expressed in a known operator basis as

 where each $h_j$ is a known local operator acting nontrivially on at most $k$ qubits within a fixed interaction range determined by the system’s geometry, i.e., the Hamiltonian is geometrically $k$-local.
 The task is to learn the unknown real coefficients $c_j$ that fully characterize $H$.
 We outline two technical tools central to our protocol, and their associated precision bounds.
-First, we describe the quantum Zeno effect, where frequent unitary kicks induce an effective confined evolution.
-Next, we introduce quantum process tomography as a method to reconstruct an unknown quantum process and quantify the resources needed to achieve a desired accuracy.
+First, we describe the QZE, where frequent unitary kicks induce an effective confined evolution.
+Next, we introduce QPT as a method to reconstruct an unknown quantum process.
+Each of these tools comes with its own resource scaling, determining the requirements to reach a target precision in its respective application.